Artists in Schools Grants

 The activity must be free to participants.
-Participants should be teens and/or culturally diverse populations, and number at least 5 people.
+Participants should be teens and/or culturally diverse populations and include at least 5 people.
 Examples: If you are a Teacher or Presenter… you have a skill to share or know someone you want to learn from.
 If you are a Creator… you and your friends want to try something new, and learn to do it together.

 Not sure where to start?
 The Arts Council is happy to answer your questions, help you find a teacher, and help you apply to this grant.